BostonGlobe/data_utilities/README.md

 ## drop_duplicates

-Python script that reads a csv, drops duplicates based on a column, and outputs to stdout.
+Python script that reads a csv, drops duplicates based on a column.
 Takes the last duplicate row.
+Outputs to stdout.

 #### dependencies